freegpus/ReverseEngineering/ROP/rop.md

 - **PIE:** this technique, like the ASLR, randomizes the base address but in this case it is from the binary itself.
 This makes it difficult for us to use gadgets or functions of the binary.
 Since PIE (Position Independent Executable) isn’t enabled we know that the .bss address won’t change from run to run.
 So, this is a great place to store /bin/sh in memory.
 Let’s check our section permissions and check our .bss section address (located adjacent to the data segment).
 - **Canaries:** Normally, a random value is generated at program initialization, and inserted at the end of the high risk area where the stack overflows, at the end of the function, it is checked whether the canary value has been modified.

-More on bypassing each of these [here](https://ironhackers.es/en/tutoriales/pwn-rop-bypass-nx-aslr-pie-y-canary/)
+More on bypassing each of these **[here](https://ironhackers.es/en/tutoriales/pwn-rop-bypass-nx-aslr-pie-y-canary/)**

+<u>Stripped</u> means the function names are all going to go missing

+<u>Statically linking</u> is going to be a larger file because it needs to include all of the libc in the binary

 **<u>NX Enabled</u>**: This means we can’t just insert shellcode to get execution